HariMalode/TE-Sem6-Endsem-Notes/DSBDA/UNIT3.md

 1. **Data Collection**:
    - Data collection involves gathering relevant data from various sources, including databases, files, APIs, web scraping, IoT devices, and sensors.
-   - The data collected should be comprehensive and cover all necessary variables required for analysis.
+   - The data collected should cover all necessary variables required for analysis.

 2. **Data Exploration**:
    - Data exploration involves understanding the structure, format, and characteristics of the data.